-- 6. REVISED Policy 3.3-a: The Limited Urban Service Area: The following are designated as Limited Urban Service Areas: (unaltered text omitted for brevity) - 6. an Agricultural Enclave pursuant to Florida Statute section 163.3162(54).
+- 6. REVISED Policy 3.3-a: The Limited Urban Service Area: The following are designated as Limited Urban Service Areas: (unaltered text omitted for brevity) - 6. an Agricultural Enclave pursuant to Policy 2.2.5-dFlorida Statute section 163.3162(54).